Shiso Blossom

 Seasonality

-Summer through early fall, with peak availability in August-September in temperate regions
+Summer through early autumn, with limited availability in other seasons

 Best Months